Back to School '17

 P5: Sort the queries based on the index (least to greatest).
 For each query, greedily place the letters in the earliest possible location so that it does not interfere with any of the earlier queries with the same character (after sorting).
 This can be done by using a set or similar data structure.
 After that, sort the queries based on index (greatest to least now) and fill in the empty spaces with characters which have not yet been in a query (according to the second sort).
 It is not hard to see that this placement of characters will work if and only if any placement of characters works.

-P6: The least number of moves is N - X where X is the length of the longest subarray of the second sequence which is also a subsequence of the first sequence.
+P6: The least number of moves is where is the length of the longest subarray of the second sequence which is also a subsequence of the first sequence.
 This is because minimizing the number of moves is maximizing the number of elements which are never directly moved.
-It is not hard to compute X (map each element to its index in the first sequence and apply a simple dp).
+It is not hard to compute (map each element to its index in the first sequence and apply a simple dp).
 The rest is fairly straightforward, though you need to keep track of the indices after each move using a fenwick tree.

-P8: Contact d via discord.
+P8: Contact d via Discord.

 Very nice sketches.